 Sir Rickard Christophers Medal

-The Sir Rickard Christophers Medal is to recognise outstanding work in tropical medicine and hygiene, and evidence of practical and field applications.
-The Medal is now closed for applications and nominations.
-The deadline to enter was 10 March 2024 at 17:00 BST.
+The Sir Rickard Christophers Medal is awarded by RSTMH to recognise outstanding work in tropical medicine and hygiene, and evidence of practical and field applications.
+The Medal is awarded every three years and is for those at a senior level in their careers.

 Eligibility and nominations